ige-PING/public-docs/docs/computing-clusters.md

   @IGE, we are a providing a {ref}`straighforward documentation<dahu>`, to start computing rapidly.

-  You can also have a look to [a more detailled documentation from Gricad](https://gricad-doc.univ-grenoble-alpes.fr/hpc/).
+  You can also have a look at [a more detailled documentation from Gricad](https://gricad-doc.univ-grenoble-alpes.fr/hpc/).

 #### 1.b Gricad GPU
-  As for **GPU ressources and IA computing**, there is [another cluster named bigfoot](https://gricad-doc.univ-grenoble-alpes.fr/hpc/joblaunch/job_gpu/).
+  As for **GPU resources and AI computing**, there is [another cluster named bigfoot](https://gricad-doc.univ-grenoble-alpes.fr/hpc/joblaunch/job_gpu/).

   We also have @IGE, {ref}`straighforward documentation<bigfoot>`, to start computing on GPUs rapidly.